-The main role of the board of trustees is to govern the charity while the senior management team carry out the day-to-day management and work.
-Trustees set the overall strategy and objectives of the charity and the senior management team develops operational plans and procedures to achieve the objectives and set targets.
+The main role of the Board of Trustees is to govern the charity while the Senior Leadership Team carry out the day-to-day management and work.
+Trustees set the overall strategy and objectives of the charity and the Senior Leadership Team develops operational plans and procedures to achieve the objectives and set targets.
 Trustees then approve the plans and targets and staff implement them.
 Finally, the trustees monitor the progress the charity is making towards achieving its objectives and targets, most importantly the outcomes of young people at Fairfield Farm College.

 The relationship between trustees and staff is best thought of as a partnership.
-For example, when setting policy, trustees will be dependent on the senior management team for information and the staff may even draw up the suggested policy for the trustees’ approval.
+For example, when setting policies, trustees will be dependent on Senior Leaders for information and the staff may even draw up the suggested policy for trustees’ approval.

-The board’s duty is to act in the interests of the beneficiaries (students) and in accordance with the charity’s governing documents.
+The board’s duty is to act in the interests of the beneficiaries (students/residents) and in accordance with the charity’s governing documents.
 Its role is to ensure that Fairfield has a clear direction and purpose and a sense of urgency to get on with the work it was established to do.
 The board’s duty is to set clear objectives, establish priorities, safeguard the assets (money, property, equipment, human resources) and use them effectively and exclusively to benefit students.
-The board has delegated day-to-day management and operations to the Senior Management Team (SMT) ie. the CEO, Principal, Director of Resources, Support Manager and Curriculum Manager but the board remains ultimately responsible for appointing and supervising staff and for generally ensuring that the organisation is well managed and operates within agreed policies, the law and its budget.
+The board has delegated day-to-day management and operations to the Senior Leadership Team (SLT) ie. the CEO/Principal, Deputy Principal, Director of HR and Workforce Development and Director of Finance.
+The board remains ultimately responsible for ensuring that the organisation is well managed and operates within agreed policies, the law and its budget.

 - Ensure that all the charity’s activities are within the law